Jetroid/jetroid.github.io/_posts/2019-01-20-living-kuala-lumpur.md

 # A Good Feeling

 I have a good feeling about Malaysia - every mall I have visited has had vegetarian stalls, and generally I like the feel for the city, even if it is hostile to pedestrians.
 I think Kuala Lumpur feels like what I had expected [Bangkok](/exploring-bangkok/) to feel like - pockets of developed spaces with less developed, rougher areas between.
 I like it!
 It's a good feeling.
 It might be more expensive than somewhere like [Chiang Mai](/chilling-in-chiang-mai/), but you can't expect everywhere to be so cheap.
 It's still much cheaper than living a similar lifestyle in the United Kingdom.

+<a href="/twenty-three-and-me/" class="cta">I celebrated my 23rd Birthday here, too...</a>

+<a href="/kuala-lumpur-sightseeing/" class="cta">...and went to visit the few tourism landmarks that exist in Kuala Lumpur.</a>